Skip to content

 Furniture

 Furniture is a purely visual layer.
-You place icons for sofas, beds, tables, and appliances on the grid so the live view is immediately interpretable — the dot moving near the bottom-left is someone sitting on the sofa, not a ghost.
-Unlike zones and overlays, furniture does not affect detection at all; it's decoration that helps you and future you reason about what the sensor is seeing.
+You place icons for sofas, beds, tables, and appliances on the grid so the live overview is easy to read.
+Furniture does not affect detection in any way; it's decoration.

 Note

-Furniture has no effect on detection.
-Only the Zones editor (room boundary + named zones) and the Overlays editor (Entry/Exit, Interference, Suppress) change how the zone engine behaves.
+Only the Detection zones editor (room boundary and named zones) and the Overlays editor (Entry/Exit, Interference, Suppress) change how the zone engine behaves.
 Anything you do in the Furniture editor is cosmetic.

 Adding furniture